avitorio/outstatic/apps/web/outstatic/content/docs/introduction.md

 - **Cover Image** (optional): an image to be used as a cover or [Open Graph](https://ogp.me) image.

+But you are not limited to the above, you can also add [Custom Fields](/docs/custom-fields) to your documents.

 Next: the [Content Editor](/docs/the-content-editor), which is used to edit Documents.